OCircles/TibiantisHelper/README.md

 ## Installing

 The program must be in the same folder as Tibiantis.spr and Tibiantis.dat found in the "game" folder in the Tibiantis client.
-Just to keep things clean I'd recommend making a separate folder for Tibiantis Helper somewhere and just copy those files over (there will be a prompt to browse for those files if you run the program).
+Just to keep things clean I'd recommend making a separate folder for Tibiantis Helper somewhere and just copy those files over (there will be a prompt to browse for those files if they're not already present when you run the program).
 Alternatively you can just put the helper directly in the game folder.

 I wrote this whole thing with a broken keyboard.
 Backspace is not working and I cannot describe to you the depths of my suffering